BrandonXLF/details-and-file-uploads/README.md

 ### Creating ZIP archive

 Run `bin/build-zip.sh` to create a ZIP archive of the plugin that is suitable to be uploaded to a WordPress site.

+### Publishing to wordpress.org

+Run `bin/release-svn.sh` to create a release version and add it as a tag to SVN.
+Run `bin/update-svn-assets.sh` to update wordpress.org assets only.
+You can specify your SVN username with "--username USERNAME".

 ## Compatibility